9

 • Take ethical responsibility: An AI cannot be sworn into the bar or be held accountable for malpractice.
 The buck will always stop with the licensed attorney.

 The use of AI in legal profession is not about substitution; it’s about augmentation.
+Attorneys who have practiced using AI tools are better positioned to leverage its benefits and stay competitive in the evolving legal landscape.

 The Real Transformation: AI as a Force Multiplier for Attorneys

 The true potential of AI lies in its ability to handle the repetitive, time-consuming tasks that bog down legal professionals, freeing them to focus on high-value strategic work.
+This adoption of AI leads to increased productivity and significant time savings, as routine tasks are automated and efficiency is improved.
+As a result, attorneys can dedicate more time to strategic planning and strengthening client relationships.

 Streamlining Tedious Tasks: The Rise of AI-Powered Drafting